 In addition to this, for some clients, the prospect of coming to see a therapist is just way too scary.
 This is very common; so, try to accept your anxiety and fear rather than fight it or make it go away.
 And note: Part of my role as a therapist is to make you feel welcome, and as comfortable, as possible.
 Many clients feel anxiety when coming in for the first time.

-Me too!
-I’ve been a client of several different therapists.
-Some were life changing and some were downright disappointing.
-It’s worthwhile to think about what went wrong between you with your last counsellor.
+Many clients have come to me with this issue.
+It’s often worthwhile to think about what went wrong between you with your last counsellor.
 Your relationship with your counsellor, apart from the work you put into the therapy, is very important.
 If you are not being heard, understood and respected by your counsellor, you are probably not in the right place.
 If you find your counsellor leading you down paths you didn’t want to talk about, you are probably not in the right place either.
 There is just a general sense about this “fit” between client and therapist: if you don’t feel it right away, it’s important to bring it up with your therapist or move on.
 Sometimes clients and counsellors just don’t click.
 If you’ve been disappointed with your therapist, that is no indication of what the future will hold.
-Again, while with some therapists I have wondered how they got out of school, some therapists have literally changed my life.

 Unlike most therapists, I work on two levels: I consider the symptoms and look at providing relief as quickly as possible, but I also consider the underlying factors that are driving the anxiety.
 Some clients want instant relief: and this is possible but not long-lasting.
 Usually, after a number of visits, when clients have experienced relief but it doesn’t stick around, they start to ask about doing deeper work—to get to the root of their issues.